 All members must make a declaration of any potential conflicts of interest that may require their withdrawal in advance of each meeting.

-The audit and risk committee shall meet quarterly.
+The audit and risk assurance committee shall meet quarterly.
 There will be an additional meeting in June to review the annual report and accounts prior to approval by the board.

 The committee shall meet in private session with the internal and external auditors respectively, and together, as the chair requests, to consider matters of internal control or any other matter within its terms of reference.